 - Apomps the Three-Sided God is the singular ruler of the gehreleths, a sort of weird offshoot of the yugoloths.

 - The Slaad Lords—Ssendam and Ygorl—are the most singularly powerful of the Chaotic Neutral slaadi.
-While not actually evil, they are so alien and insane that the mere proximity of them can drive one to madness.
+These entities play with the trope Starfish Alien style - they're not actually evil, but they are so alien and insane that the mere proximity of them can drive one to madness.

 - The Eberron setting has several varieties: